seb-patron/Pokemon-Showdown-Airflow-ETL/README.md

 # Showdown Replay ETL with Airflow

 This project provides an Apache Airflow DAG for extracting, transforming, and loading Pokémon Showdown battle replays.
-It's based on the original script from [seb-patron/VGC-Analysis](https://github.com/seb-patron/VGC-Analysis/blob/main/src/python/extract_replays.py).
+It downloads replay data which is then analyzed using the [VGC-Analysis](https://github.com/seb-patron/VGC-Analysis) Spark project.

 ## Features